mrbelowski/r3e_crewchief_v3/README.txt

 "do I still have a penalty / do I have a penalty / have I served my penalty" "do I have to pit / do I need to pit / do I have a mandatory pit stop / do I have a mandatory stop / do I have to make a pit stop"
 "where's [opponent driver last name]"
+"what's [opponent driver last name]'s last lap" "what's [opponent driver last name]'s best lap" "what's [opponent race position]'s last lap"
+"what's [opponent race position]'s best lap"
-"what was [opponent driver last name]'s last lap" "what is [opponent driver last name]'s best lap" "who's leading" (this one only works if you have the driver name recording for the lead car) "who's [ahead / behind]" (this one only works if you have the driver name recording for that driver) "tell me the gaps / give me the gaps / tell me the deltas / give me the deltas" (switch on 'deltas' mode where the time deltas in front and behind get read out on each lap.
+"what's [the car in front / the guy in front / the car ahead / the guy ahead]'s last lap" "what's [the car in front / the guy in front / the car ahead / the guy ahead]'s best lap" "what's [the car behind / the guy behind]'s last lap" "what's [the car behind / the guy behind]'s best lap" "who's leading" (this one only works if you have the driver name recording for the lead car) "who's [ahead / behind]" (this one only works if you have the driver name recording for that driver) "tell me the gaps / give me the gaps / tell me the deltas / give me the deltas" (switch on 'deltas' mode where the time deltas in front and behind get read out on each lap.
 Note that these messages will play even if you have disabled messages)